Why PS4 Keeps Crashing

 Eject your game disc from the PS4 console and then check it.
 Firstly, you should check if there are obvious scratches and damages on the disc.
 Then you can see if it is covered with dirt.
 If so, you should wipe the surface of the disc with a clean and soft cloth.

 Now, you can insert the disc into the console.
 Turn on the console and run it to see if PS4 keeps crashing.

 Fix 3: Troubleshoot Hardware Issues

-Hardware issues like overheating, improper connected cables and ports, and faulty hard drive can also cause PS4 crash error.
-Given to that fact, you should troubleshoot potential hardware issues with your PS4.
+Hardware issues like overheating, improper connected cables and ports, and faulty hard drives can also cause PS4 crash errors.
+Given that fact, you should troubleshoot potential hardware issues with your PS4.
 What should I do?
 Well, here are 3 actions you should take.